BestTimesToVisit.com Logo

 food

-Don't leave without trying Keshi Yena, a delicious baked cheese dish often filled with meat and vegetables, a true Curaçaoan specialty.
-For an authentic experience, seek out local 'food trucks' or 'snèks' for affordable and tasty snacks like pastechi (fried turnovers) and fresh seafood.
+Don't leave without trying keshi yena, a delicious baked cheese dish often filled with meat or vegetables, and fresh seafood like grilled red snapper.
+For an authentic experience, seek out local 'food trucks' or 'snèks' – small roadside eateries serving local specialties like pastechi (fried turnovers).

 safety

-Curaçao is generally safe, but like any destination, be aware of your surroundings, especially in crowded areas or at night.
-Never leave valuables unattended on the beach or in your car, and it's wise to stick to well-lit and populated areas after dark.
+Curaçao is generally safe, but like anywhere, be aware of your surroundings, especially in crowded tourist areas or at night.
+Never leave valuables unattended on the beach or in your car.
+Stick to well-lit areas when walking after dark, and if you're unsure, take a taxi.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.